 How long will it take for me to feel better?

-Some people see results after just a session or 2.
+Some people see results after just a session or two.
 On average, 6-8 sessions get many people on track for common issues.
-Keep in mind that everybody is different though; some people want to continue counseling or therapy once a month, or several times per year as preventative maintenance.
+Keep in mind that everybody is different though; some people want to continue counseling once a month, or once a week for preventative maintenance.
 Other people will want to schedule counseling sessions on an as-needed basis when things come up.
 This is just fine as well.
-Just talk to your therapist about what you are looking for and they’ll help you find what is best for you and your situation.
+We will talk about what you are looking for and help you find what is best for your situation.

 What are the different kinds of mental health professionals?

 - Psychiatrist: A psychiatrist is a medical doctor (MD) that specializes in brain chemistry and how it impacts our thoughts and feelings.
 They can prescribe medications that may help you feel better.

 - Psychologist: A psychologist has a doctorate degree (Ph.D., Ed.D, DSW, or Psy.D), but it’s not a medical degree, so they cannot prescribe medications.
 In Texas, to call yourself a Psychologist, you must have a doctorate degree and be licensed by the state as a Psychologist (LP).

 - Psychotherapist: A psychotherapist generally refers to any licensed, master’s or doctorate level mental health practitioner that is licensed by the state:

 - LMFT – Licensed Marriage and Family Therapist